 CMS announced in July a likely Radiation Oncology bundled payment model starting in 2020 for a duration of 5 years for 17 cancer types.
 They want incentives to focus more on quality rather than volume (i.e., less fractions).
 Is seems that reimbursement cuts could be substantial (i.e., approaching double digits).

-Sites with lower patient volumes are more concerned about the cost of their operation.
-Not only is the capital cost of pre-owned equipment lower, but sites that purchase pre-owned equipment tend to spend less on maintenance contracts since they often choose to pay for time and material on an as-need basis, or they negotiate lower service contract pricing with one of the many third-party service providers.
+Sites with lower patient volumes are more concerned about the cost of their operation since they have less revenue being collected.
+Sites that purchase pre-owned equipment tend to spend less on both equipment and maintenance contracts since they often choose to pay for time and material on an as-need basis, or they negotiate lower service contract pricing.

 Apart from the MR-Linacs that have been developed in recent years, there have been few major enhancements to conventional linacs over the past decade, making it more difficult for treatment facilities to differentiate themselves based on technology alone.
 Some sites are choosing pre-owned equipment and using some of the funds saved to market their facility more generally.
 In some markets, promoting IMRT and /or IGRT (e.g., with portal imaging) can be sufficient as a technology equalizer or differentiator.

 In general, more economical solutions lower the financial risk of the business as it minimizes exposure to events such as reduced patient referrals, changes to reimbursement, competitive actions etc.